British literature: Modernist novel

-Other early modernists were Dorothy Richardson (1873–1957), whose novel Pointed Roof (1915), is one of the earliest example of the stream of consciousness technique and D. H. Lawrence (1885–1930), who wrote with understanding about the social life of the lower and middle classes, and the personal life of those who could not adapt to the social norms of his time.
+Other early modernists were Dorothy Richardson (1873–1957), whose novel Pointed Roof (1915), is one of the early example of the stream of consciousness technique and D. H. Lawrence (1885–1930), who wrote with understanding about the social life of the lower and middle classes, and the personal life of those who could not adapt to the social norms of his time.
 Sons and Lovers 1913, is widely regarded as his earliest masterpiece.
-There followed The Rainbow 1915, and its sequel Women in Love published 1920.
+There followed The Rainbow in 1915 and its sequel Women in Love in 1920.

 An important development, beginning really in the 1930s and 1940s, was a tradition of working class novels that were actually written by writers who had a working-class background.

-An essayist and novelist, George Orwell's works are considered important social and political commentaries of the 20th century, dealing with issues such as poverty in The Road to Wigan Pier (1937) and in the 1940s his satires of totalitarianism included Animal Farm (1945).
-Malcolm Lowry published in the 1930s, but is best known for Under the Volcano (1947).
-Evelyn Waugh satirised the "bright young things" of the 1920s and 1930s, notably in A Handful of Dust, and Decline and Fall, while Brideshead Revisited 1945, has a theological basis, aiming to examine the effect of divine grace on its main characters.
+An essayist and novelist, George Orwell's works are considered important social and political commentaries of the 20th century, dealing with issues such as poverty in The Road to Wigan Pier (1937) and in the 1940s, his satires of totalitarianism included Animal Farm (1945).
+Malcolm Lowry published in the 1930s, and he is best known for Under the Volcano (1947).
+Evelyn Waugh satirised the "bright young things" of the 1920s and 1930s, notably in A Handful of Dust and Decline and Fall, and his novel Brideshead Revisited has a theological basis, aiming to examine the effect of divine grace on its main characters.
 Aldous Huxley (1894–1963) published his famous dystopia Brave New World in 1932, the same year as John Cowper Powys's A Glastonbury Romance.
-In 1938 Graham Greene's (1904–91) first major novel Brighton Rock was published.
+In 1938, Graham Greene's (1904–1991) first major novel Brighton Rock was published.

 Late modernism: 1946–2000

 Though some have seen modernism ending by around 1939, with regard to English literature, "When (if) modernism petered out and postmodernism began has been contested almost as hotly as when the transition from Victorianism to modernism occurred".
-In fact a number of modernists were still living and publishing in the 1950s and 1960, including T. S. Eliot, Dorothy Richardson and John Cowper Powys.
+In fact a number of modernists were still living and publishing in the 1950s and 1960, including T.S.
+Eliot, Dorothy Richardson and John Cowper Powys.
 Furthermore, Northumberland poet Basil Bunting, born in 1901, published little until Briggflatts in 1965.